kohrrelation/kohrrelation.github.io/_pages/talks.md

 - May 2022: Our paper on "Spatiotemporal wildfire modeling through point processes with moderate and extreme marks" (with F. Pimont, J.-L. Dupuy and T. Opitz) has been accepted in the [Annals of Applied Statistics](https://imstat.org/journals-and-publications/annals-of-applied-statistics/)
 - Feb 2022: Seminar talk at the [RCS Seminar](https://www.unige.ch/gsem/en/research/seminars/rcs/), University of Geneva, Switzerland
 - Feb 2022: I have started a post-doctoral researcher position at the Oeschger Centre for Climate Change Research, University of Bern, working in the Institute of Mathematical Statistics and Actuarial Science ([IMSV](https://www.imsv.unibe.ch/about_us/staff/dr_koh_jonathan_boon_han/index_eng.html)), working with [Prof. Johanna Ziegel](https://www.imsv.unibe.ch/ueber_uns/personen/prof_dr_ziegel_johanna/index_ger.html) and [Prof. Olivia Martius](https://www.geography.unibe.ch/about_us/personen/prof_dr_romppainen_martius_olivia/index_eng.html)
-- Jan 2022: New paper on "Space-time extremes of severe US thunderstorm environments" (with E. Koch and A. C. Davison) on [ArXiv](https://arxiv.org/abs/2201.05102)
+- Jan 2022: New paper on "Space-time extremes of severe US thunderstorm environments" on [ArXiv](https://arxiv.org/abs/2201.05102)

 Talks